Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 **Assignments**

-1. Implement the loss function for logistic loss, the gradient and the Hessian of this loss function.
+1. Implement and derive the loss function for logistic loss, the gradient and the Hessian of this loss function.
 These functions have as input the parameter vector $\mathbf{w}$, label vector $\mathbf{y}$, feature matrix $\mathbf{X}$ and $\lambda$.
 The logistic map and cross-entropy is already provided for you.
-2. Consider $\lambda=0.1$, find the optimal parameter vector for this data using gradient descent, coordinate descent, Newton's algorithm and the BFGS algorithm.
-Use standarized features.
+2. Consider $\lambda=0.1$, find the optimal parameter vector for this data using gradient descent, coordinate descent and Newton's method.
+Use standardized features.
 For each algorithm, give the number of steps the algorithm performed and the running time (use the [magic function](https://ipython.org/ipython-doc/3/interactive/magics.html) `%timeit`).
 Compare the loss for each of parameters obtained by the different algorithms.
 3. How does regularization influence the optimization?
-Make a separate plot for gradient descent, coordinate descent, Newton's method and the the BFGS algorithm with the the value of the loss as a function of the iteration of the given algorithm.
-Make separate the different methods and plot the convergence for $\lambda = [10^{-7}, 10^{-5}, 10^{-3}, 10^{-1}, 1, 10, 100]$.
+Make a separate plot for gradient descent, coordinate descent and Newton's method with the the value of the loss as a function of the iteration of the given algorithm.
+Make separate the different methods and plot the convergence for $\lambda = [10^{-3}, 10^{-1}, 1, 10, 100]$.
 Does increased regularization make the optimization go faster or slower?
 Why does this make sense?

 **Assignment 1**